isomerpages/moe-canossacatholic/_departments/English.md

 <br>
 <b>Annotation</b>
 <br>
-Students are taught effective annotation - how to actively interact with the text to enhance their comprehension of, recollection of and reaction to the text.
+Children are taught effective annotation - how to actively interact with the text to enhance their comprehension of, recollection of and reaction to the text.
 <br>
 <br>
 <b>C-U-B (Circle-Underline-Box)</b>
 <br>
-Students are also taught to analyse comprehension questions so they know what each question requires and can respond appropriately.
+Children are also taught to analyse comprehension questions so they know what each question requires and can respond appropriately.
 <br>
 <br>
 <b>T-I-P-S Strategy (Tense-Information-Punctuation-Spelling)</b>
 <br>
-This strategy is used when students check their answers.
+This strategy is used when children check their answers.
 It is also used for Synthesis and Transformation questions.
 <br>
 <br>
 <b>T-P-T-P Strategy (Tense-Pronoun-Time-Place)</b>
 <br>
 This strategy is used to ensure accuracy when changing direct speech to reported speech and vice versa.

-<br><br><br><br><br><br>
-<sup>_Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures._</sup>